Calculate Your Down Payment and Connect with Top Lenders

 If you make a down payment of less than 20% of the property purchase price you are typically required to pay some form of mortgage insurance, which protects the lender in the event you default on your loan.
 For conventional loans, borrowers pay private mortgage insurance (PMI) which is an additional ongoing monthly fee on top of your mortgage payment.
 In some cases borrowers pay PMI as a separate monthly fee (borrower paid PMI) and in other cases borrowers pay PMI by paying a higher interest rate (lender paid PMI) FHA and USDA mortgage borrowers are required to pay an upfront and ongoing mortgage insurance premium while VA mortgage borrowers are only required to pay an upfront funding fee.
 The amount of mortgage insurance varies depending on the mortgage program and other factors such as credit score and loan-to-value (LTV) ratio.
 Borrowers should understand how mortgage insurance increases their upfront and ongoing monthly mortgage costs if they make a down payment of less than 20%.

 In addition to your down payment, borrowers are required to pay for mortgage closing costs and potentially hold savings in reserve when the loan closes.
 Closing costs vary depending on your loan amount and property value and can run thousands of dollars.
+Our Down Payment Calculator shows you the additional costs involved in buying a home so you no how much money you need to close the purchase and avoid any surprises.
 Additionally, some lenders and mortgage programs require borrowers to maintain a minimum amount of savings in reserve at the time your mortgage closes.
 Although it may not be required by your lender, FREEandCLEAR recommends that you hold enough savings in reserve to cover three-to-six months of total monthly housing expense.
-For example, if your total monthly housing expense is $1,500, you would keep at least $4,500 in reserves at the time your mortgage closes.
+For example if your total monthly housing expense is $1,5000, you would keep at least $4,5000 in reserves at the time your mortgage closes.
 Borrowers should understand the total amount of funds required to pay for their down payment, closing costs and savings in reserve to make sure they have sufficient funds to qualify for a mortgage.

 Review our comprehensive explanation of what size down payment you need to buy a home including informative examples